The Secret To Making Hamburger Patties At Home

 What this comes down to is a lack of technique.
 Despite how they may appear, good burgers are more than just tossing some meat onto the fire.
 There's an art to making patties that many people just can't seem to get the hang of.

 What do you have to do to get perfect hamburger patties?
 What do you need to make them?
+How do you prepare the best burger where everything - from hamburger buns to the side dish - is just perfect?
 Let's answer these questions and more as we explain how to make hamburger patties.

 With that in mind, here's what you'll need to make these burgers.